Root Awakening

 “Excuse me a moment.”

-The hallway near the restroom ran back from the bar through a narrowing of the building — lower ceiling, different light, the bones of the strip mall showing more plainly here in the fluorescent utility of it.
-A framed print on the wall, something botanical, the kind of generic gesture toward atmosphere that lived in the hallways of places that had thought carefully about the front room and then run out of attention.
+The hallway near the restroom ran back from the bar through a narrowing of the building, lower ceiling, different light, the bones of the strip mall showing more plainly here in the fluorescent utility of it.
+A botanical print on the wall, the generic gesture toward atmosphere that lived in the hallways of places that thought carefully about the front room and then ran out of attention.
 A fire exit at the far end, its green sign throwing a pale wash across the linoleum.

 Dale stopped.